China Faces a Retirement and Pension Crisis

 But China has recently run into a problem—a contradiction, to be exact.

 Beijing is desperate to increase contributions into what is the world’s largest social security system to support an aging population.
-But simultaneously it faces growing calls to reduce the financial burden on businesses and employees facing stagnant growth and wages.
+But simultaneously, it faces growing calls to reduce the financial burden on businesses and employees facing stagnant growth and wages.

 It has been tinkering with reforms.
-Every summer, social security contribution rates increase along with the release of prior year’s national wage data.
+Every summer, social security contribution rates increase along with the release of the prior year’s national wage data.

 Lightening the financial tax on businesses while simultaneously reducing benefits has been part of local governments’ toolkit to support growth and appease small and medium-sized businesses facing a slowing economy.